-Career Preparation Programs integrate classroom learning with practical experience in the workplace.
+Career Exploration Programs integrate classroom learning with practical experience in the workplace.

-Lord Byng offers a variety of Career Preparation programs to students in Grade 11 and 12.
-These programs are listed in the Career Preparation Handbook available in Room A302.
-Students are enrolled in Career Preparation programs on a voluntary basis.
-Each two-year program in Career Preparation is designed to provide options that enable students to develop an understanding of career possibilities, career expectations and job related skills.
+Lord Byng offers a variety of Career Exploration programs to students in Grade 11 and 12.
+These programs are listed in the Career Exploration Handbook available in Room A302.
+Students are enrolled in Career Exploration programs on a voluntary basis.
+Each two-year program in Career Exploration is designed to provide options that enable students to develop an understanding of career possibilities, career expectations and job related skills.
 This will allow students to proceed to a post secondary institution to pursue further academic studies or to enter the work force after graduation.

 Participation in practical work experience within the community is a requirement of the program.
-Successful completion of a Career Preparation Program will qualify the student for a Career Preparation Certificate, as well as credit toward the normal Secondary School Graduation Diploma.
-Each student completing Career Preparation may also qualify for placement at a post-secondary institution and may receive advanced placement based on performance.
+Successful completion of a Career Exploration Program will qualify the student for a Career Exploration Certificate, as well as credit toward the normal Secondary School Graduation Diploma.
+Each student completing Career Exploration may also qualify for placement at a post-secondary institution and may receive advanced placement based on performance.

 Advantages for students are as follows:

 - Grade 11 & 12 students can combine career studies with regular graduation requirements.